MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

 ## Restore a database

-1. Download the database backup file located on **https://github.com/MicrosoftLearning/dp-300-database-administrator/blob/master/Instructions/Templates/AdventureWorks2017.bak** to **C:\LabFiles\HADR** path on the lab virtual machine (create the folder structure if it does not exist).
+1. Navigate to the Microsoft Edge browser window and download the database backup file located on **https://github.com/MicrosoftLearning/dp-300-database-administrator/blob/master/Instructions/Templates/AdventureWorks2017.bak** to **C:\LabFiles\HADR** path on the lab virtual machine (create the folder structure if it does not exist).

     ![Picture 03](../images/dp-300-module-15-lab-00.png)